What Is CBD Oil? Our Ultimate Guide

 A serving that is appropriate for one product might be much different than that of a similar product.
 This is because various CBD oil products contain varying amounts of CBD.
 Whereas one product might contain 10mg of CBD per serving, another might contain 50mg per serving.

-The most important factor to be considered, however, is that both serving size and duration of use depend largely on the reason the individual is using it.
-One person might simply be using CBD to support general wellness while another might be using CBD to help maintain a good night’s rest.
+However, the most important factor to be considered is that both serving size and duration of use depend largely on the effect you are interested in when you use CBD products.
+One person might simply be using CBD to support general wellness, while another might be using CBD to help maintain a good night’s rest.

 Another factor to be considered is whether or not the product being used contains a full spectrum or broad spectrum CBD oil with terpenes.
 Due to the entourage effect, these types of products reportedly work more effectively than just CBD alone.

-Given all of the above-listed factors, determining your ideal serving requires some thinking.
-Taking too little will not produce the desired effect and will be a waste of time and money.
-Alternatively, taking more than you need may not provide additional benefits.
-It will take some experimentation to determine an ideal serving for a particular person.
+Given all of the above-listed factors, determining your ideal serving of CBD requires some thinking.
+Taking too little CBD will not produce the desired effect and will be a waste of time and money.
+Alternatively, taking more CBD than you need may not make the benefits of CBD stronger.
+It will take some experimentation to determine an ideal serving of CBD for a particular person.